realadammatthew/humbleberger/src/copy/could-yeshua-be-the-messiah.md

 ## The Messiah Unveiled: One Savior, Two Comings

 The Tanakh reveals a Messiah who is both a reigning king and a suffering servant, a truth only Yeshua fulfills.
 He is the Son of David, destined to rule with justice and bring peace to all nations (Isaiah 9:6-7; Jeremiah 23:5; Daniel 7:13-14).
 Yet, he is also the servant pierced for our sins, bearing our guilt to redeem us (Isaiah 53; Psalm 22; Zechariah 12:10).
 Some rabbis, confused by this duality, imagined two messiahs—Messiah ben Joseph to suffer, Messiah ben David to reign.
 But the Scriptures proclaim one Messiah, Yeshua, who comes twice: first to die for our redemption, then to establish his eternal kingdom.
-Any other interpretation misses the clear testimony of God’s Word.
+Any other interpretation misses the clear testimony of G-d’s Word.
 Let’s examine the evidence.

 ---

 ## Isaiah 53: The Servant Who Redeems Us

 Isaiah 53 paints a vivid portrait of a servant despised, pierced, and led like a lamb to slaughter, bearing our sins to bring forgiveness.
 Some claim this servant is Israel, but the text’s singular pronouns (“he was wounded for _our_ transgressions”) and substitutionary language point unmistakably to an individual.
 Ancient rabbis, as noted in the Talmud (Sukkah 52a), saw this as the Messiah.
-Yeshua’s crucifixion fulfills every detail: rejected by men, pierced on the cross, buried with the wicked yet in a rich man’s tomb (Matthew 27:57-60).
+Yeshua’s crucifixion fulfills every detail: rejected by men, pierced on the tree, buried with the wicked yet in a rich man’s tomb (Matthew 27:57-60).
 To deny this fulfillment is to overlook the Tanakh’s clear prophecy.
 Yeshua is the servant who redeems us through his suffering.

 ---

 ## Psalm 22: The Pierced One in Agony

 Psalm 22 describes a righteous sufferer mocked, surrounded by enemies, with hands and feet pierced and garments divided by lots.
-Yeshua, on the cross, quoted its opening cry: “My God, my God, why have You forsaken me?”
+Yeshua, on the tree, quoted its opening cry: “My G-d, my G-d, why have You forsaken me?”
 (Matthew 27:46).
 The details of his crucifixion—piercing, mockery, and lots for his clothing (John 19:23-24)—match this psalm with astonishing precision.
 To attribute this to coincidence or another figure is to ignore the Tanakh’s prophetic power.
 Yeshua is the pierced one of Psalm 22.

 ---